ReliefApplications/bms_front/CONTRIBUTING.md

 BMS contributing guidelines
 ================================

-Thank you for your interest in contributing to a UNICEF project!
-UNICEF believes in new approaches, partnerships, and technologies that support realizing children's rights are critical to improving their lives.
+Thank you for your interest in contributing to a Relief Apps project!
+We believes in new approaches, partnerships, and technologies that we will transform the humanitarian sector .
 People like you can help contribute to our mission, and we'd love your help!